yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/getting-started/install.md

 ---

-Continue to read the introductory document [dashboard.md].
+Continue on to read about [dashboard.md].